 Students will connect with you if they know more about you.
 Personalizing the room in small ways can communicate what’s important to you in a powerful way.

 A few family photos and a carefully selected quote can convey to students how you spend your life outside of school and your own personal mantra.
-Literacy Loves Company offers “10 Steps to Creating a Zen Teacher Space,” here, with more ideas for setting up an attractive and organised work station.
+Literacy Loves Company offers “10 Steps to Creating a Zen Teacher Space,” here, with more ideas for setting up an attractive and organized work station.

 You can even use your classroom door to express your passions and welcome your students.

 What you don’t do in your classroom can be just as expressive to students.
-If you leave a few faded posters up year after year, add nothing to make a room seem less generic, or make little or no attempt to keep the room organised, students perceive that you do not care about your job or about them.
+If you leave a few faded posters up year after year, add nothing to make a room seem less generic, or make little or no attempt to keep the room organized, students perceive that you do not care about your job or about them.

 06 & 07.
 Equable and Empathetic Classroom Design

-One message that 21st century classroom design definitely sends is that educators have recognised that students don’t all learn the same way.
+One message that 21st century classroom design definitely sends is that educators have recognized that students don’t all learn the same way.
 With versatile seating options and mobile furniture, classroom environments can be differentiated for diverse needs.
 More and more teachers are experimenting with offering their students non-traditional choices for seating or options to change the actual blueprint of the room with mobile furniture that allows for independent, partner, group, and whole-class learning.

 In the above classroom, the teacher allows students to sit at desks, on the floor, at tables, or even stand in the back where she has set up bookcases that can also be used as standing desks.